 Select a Simple Color Palette

 For some, peace may be found in more minimalist décor choices, which by zen design principles, allows for more energetic flow.
 For example, this chic black-and-white living room achieves an orderly feeling of calm thanks to its simple color palette and uncomplicated furnishing designs.
 While there are no bright green botanicals, a single plant still makes an appearance in this zen living room, adding a small element of nature to the space.
+While you don't have to absolve all color from your living space, try to keep the color choices easy and cohesive to promote the calm you're seeking.

 Bring the Outside, In

 Nothing says zen quite like the soothing sight and sound of crashing ocean waves.
 This oceanfront home utilizes expansive windows to bring the calming outdoor elements inside.
 An elemental view paired with sleek, modern designs makes this room feel utterly relaxing.
+If you have access to a natural view, ensure you're making the most of it.
+If you aren't surrounded by natural beauty, try adding large artwork depicting tranquil scenery for a similar feeling.

 Favor Natural Light